GAM-team/GAM/docs/Users-Calendars-Events.md

 When events are deleted from a calendar, they are moved to the calendar's trash and are only permanently deleted (purged) after 30 days.
-Following a suggestion here (https://stackoverflow.com/questions/41043053/how-to-empty-calendar-trash-via-google-services) you can permanently delete calendar events.
+Following a suggestion here (https://stackoverflow.com/questions/41043053/how-to-empty-calendar-trash-via-google-services) you can permanently delete calendar events with `purge events`.
 This is achieved by creating a temporary calendar, deleting the events, moving the deleted events to the temporary calendar and then deleting the temporary calendar.

 ## Delete all calendar events
 For a user's primary calendar: